verser-git/probe_screen_v2.8/README.md

 - First attempt to support metric and imperial systems
 - Support for Axis and Gmoccapy interfaces for screen sizes from 1280x1024
 - Included some additions from the PSNG development team
-- Added a number of useful features (see screensave)
+- Added a number of useful features

 ## Install

 1. See "psng/install_del_from_your.hal"
-   Delete (or comment out) from all .hal files lines of the form:
+   Delete (or comment) from all .hal files lines of the form:

    ```sh
    #loadusr -W hal_manualtoolchange